 I was reading a post on Points With A Crew that asked the question:

-I knew the answer was yes, because we did just that while on our way to London last year.
+I knew the answer was yes, because we did just that while on our way to London a few years back.
 We had a stop in Dublin and the original flight plan only had us there for 1 hour before boarding our flight to London.
-Knowing from past experiences that our hotel in London was not likely to have our room ready before check in time, I figured we’d rather spend time in Dublin than sit in a hotel in London.
+Knowing from past experiences that our hotel in London was not likely to have our room ready before check in time anyway, I figured we’d rather spend time in Dublin than sit in a hotel lobby in London.

 But no, that’s not what we did (although we certainly could have).
 I don’t know what you would do, but for us, our itinerary was: